Planar boundaries and parabolic subgroups: Preliminaries

 \begin{proof} By Theorem~\ref{thm:Connected}, the group $G$ does not split relative to $\mathcal{P}$ over any finite subgroup.
 Therefore, if $G_v$ is quadratically hanging with finite fiber, every boundary component of $\Sigma$ is used; in other words, by Guirardel--Levitt \cite[Lem.~5.16]{GuirardelLevitt} the lift to $G_v$ of each boundary subgroup of $\pi_1(\Sigma)$ is parabolic in the pinched peripheral structure $\mathcal{Q}_v$.
 It follows that with this peripheral structure, the Fuchsian group $\pi_1(\Sigma)$ has finite covolume, so the boundary $\boundary (G_v,\mathcal{Q}_v)$ is homeomorphic to $S^1$.

 For the converse, assume the pinched boundary is a circle.
 Then $G_v$ has a geometrically finite convergence group action on $S^1$ such that $\mathcal{Q}_v$ is a set of representatives of the maximal parabolic subgroups.
-Let $F$ be the finite kernel of the action on $S^1$.
-Then $G_v/F$ is a faithful convergence group on $S^1$, which must be Fuchsian by \cite{Tukia_Fuchsian,Gabai92,CassonJungreis94}.
-Since this convergence action is geometrically finite, $G_v/F$ has finite covolume and the pinched peripheral subgroups are cusp groups \cite{Bowditch93}. \end{proof}
+If $F$ is the finite kernel of the action, then $G_v/F$ is a faithful convergence group on $S^1$ with limit set $S^1$.
+It follows from \cite{Tukia_Fuchsian,Gabai92,CassonJungreis94} that the action on $S^1$ extends to an isometric action on $\Hyp^2$.
+Thus, $G_v/F$ is a geometrically finite Fuchsian group of the first kind; \emph{i.e.}, it acts on $\Hyp^2$ with finite covolume so that the subgroups in $\mathcal{Q}_v$ are parabolic (see, for instance, \cite[Chap.~10]{Beardon83_DiscreteGroups}). \end{proof}

 \begin{defn}[Rigid] A relatively hyperbolic pair $(G,\mathcal{P})$ is \emph{rigid} if $G$ has no elementary splittings relative to $\mathcal{P}$.

 If $(G,\mathcal{P})$ is relatively hyperbolic, a vertex stabilizer $G_v$ of an elementary splitting relative to $\mathcal{P}$ is called \emph{rigid} if $(G_v,\mathcal{Q}_v)$ is rigid in the above sense, where $\mathcal{Q}_v$ is the corresponding pinched peripheral structure. \end{defn}